Eric-Chng/psccs/README.md

 * supports repaid diaper or great wolf beastly trousers as pull
 * Cmd f for a comment named `//CLAN VIP CONSULT HANDLING` and modify `//word match for Icawn` to support whatever bot you desire.
 Won't matter if you disable consults
 * If you own Staff of the Roaring Hearth, create an outfit named `CS_PM_roaringhearth_glitch` with cheffstaff in mainhand and stickknife in offhand
+* If you don't own sorceror of the shore grimoire.
+You can prestock a tobiko marble soda before ascending and it will pull and use.
+Will not fail if you don't prestock.

 ## Usage